New phone models arrive every month. The main phone makers all upgrade their main models once or twice a year.

-Phone makers expect you to hang on to a device for two years even if they refresh their model lines every year.
+Phone makers expect you to hang on to a device for at least two years even if they refresh their model lines every year.

 Carriers agree.
 Their phone plans are usually two-year contracts.
 Remember carriers make money when you to buy new phones and roll over two-year contracts.